nemerosa/ontrack-chart/README.md

 # Using a managed database

-The Postgres service is suitable only for local tests and a production setup should use a managed database on the cloud provider.
+The default Postgres service is suitable only for local tests and a production setup should use a managed database on the cloud provider.

-In order to use a managed database, create a values file and fill the URL and credentials to access the database.
-For Digital Ocean, it looks like:
+In order to use a managed database, create a values file and fill the URL and credentials to access the database:

 ```yaml
 postgresql: